Privacy Impact Assessments, or PIAs, are the ideal tool for assessing new initiatives, whether technical, policy or legislative.

 - Service NSW – on the Digital Licensing Program

-- the Department of Education – on aspects of the design and implementation of a Business Intelligence system for the Centre for Education Statistics and Research
+- the Department of Education – on aspects of the design and implementation of a Business Intelligence system in 2014, and on the plans for Phase 2 in 2016

 - the Ministry for Police & Emergency Services – on a pilot program